 The trustees of Sparkle Multi-Academy Trust are also the directors of the charitable company for the purposes of company law.
-The charitable company is known as Sparkle Multi-Academy Trust.

 Details of the trustees who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1.